flux-framework/flux-core/doc/man1/flux-shell.rst

   virtual tree fanout of ``N`` for key gather/broadcast.
 The default is 2.

 **stage-in**
-  Copy files to $FLUX_JOB_TMPDIR that were previously mapped using :man1:`flux-filemap`.
+  Copy files to the directory referenced by :envvar:`FLUX_JOB_TMPDIR` that were previously mapped using :man1:`flux-filemap`.

 **stage-in.tags**\ =\ *LIST*
   Select files to copy by specifying a comma-separated list of tags.